The constraint tensor for null hypersurfaces: The constraint tensor

-In the case $\ntwo=0$, the conditions $\Rtensor=0$ can be thought of as the vacuum constraint equations (with vanishing cosmological constant) on a null hypersurface.
-Such constraints have always appeared in the literature in a decomposed form adapted to a foliation by spacelike slices.
-To the best of our knowledge, the only exception to this is \cite[Eq.
-(50)]{Mars2023first} (see also \cite[Eq.
-(34)]{mars2023covariant}), where the tensors $\B_{abc}$, $\C_{abcd}$ and $\Rtensor_{ab} = n^c \left ( \B_{bcd} + \B_{dcb} \right )+P^{ac} \C_{abcd}$ were defined (only in the null case) in terms of the so-called \textit{hypersurface connection} $\ovnabla$.
-The derivative $\ovnabla$ is another torsion-free connection that can be defined in terms of the full hypersurface data (including the tensor field $\bY$) and which, in the embedded case, coincides with the connection induced from the Levi-Civita covariant derivative of the ambient space \cite{mars2013constraint}, \cite{Mars2023first}, \cite{mars2023covariant}.
-In \cite{Mars2023first}, the expression of $\Rtensor$ is not fully explicit in the tensor $\bY$, as the connection $\ovnabla$ and its corresponding curvature $\ov{R}$ depend on it.
-Definition \eqref{defabsRicci}, on the other hand, shows the full dependence on $\bY$ (in the terms involving $\bY$, $\bs{\Yn}$ and $\Q$), as both $\nablao$ and $\Riemo$ depend only on the metric part of the data.
-Moreover, the tensor $\Rtensor$ on \cite{Mars2023first} was not expanded in terms of the data, as we have done here in expression \eqref{defabsRicci}.
-Instead, it was decomposed in terms of a foliation by spacelike hypersurfaces, in analogy with other forms of the constraint equations that have appeared in the literature.
-The result above involves no decomposition with respect to any foliation.
-In fact, it makes no assumption on whether such foliation exists.
-The result is fully covariant on $\N$, even though this manifold admits no metric.
-It is by use of the hypersurface data formalism (in particular thanks to the existence of the connection $\nablao$) that such compact and unified form of the vacuum constraint equations in the null case becomes possible.
+As anticipated before, Definition \ref{Rtensor_null} shows the full dependence on $\bY$, as both $\nablao$ and $\Ricco$ depend only on the metric part of the data.\ Furthermore, the result \eqref{defabsRicci} involves no decomposition w.r.t.\ any foliation.\ In fact, it makes no assumption on whether such foliation exists.\ Definition \ref{Rtensor_null} is fully covariant on $\N$, even though this manifold admits no metric.\ We emphasize that it is by use of the hypersurface data formalism (in particular thanks to the existence of the connection $\nablao$) that such compact, unified form of the vacuum constraint equations in the null case becomes possible.

-Given its interpretation in the embedded case, it is to be expected that the constraint tensor is gauge invariant at a null point.
-This was already proven in \cite[Theorem 4.6]{Mars2023first} in the case of characteristic hypersurface data which is defined as null hypersurface data that can be foliated by diffeomorphic sections with positive definite induced metric.
-However, the proof of Theorem 4.6 in \cite{Mars2023first} does not rely on these global restrictions, so the gauge invariance of the constraint tensor $\Rtensor$ holds for general null hypersurface data\footnote{It should actually be true that gauge invariance holds even at isolated null points.
-We do not attempt proving this fact here.}.
-In particular, this means that in the null case we can compute $\Rtensor$ in any gauge, which gives a lot of flexibility to adjust the gauge to the problem at hand.
-At non-null points gauge invariance does not hold since the spacetime tensor $\bm{\Rtensor}$ depends on the rigging vector $\rig$.
+Observe that, from its interpretation in the embedded case, it is to be expected that the constraint tensor is gauge invariant at a null point.\ This was proven in \cite[Theorem 4.6]{Mars2023first} in the case of characteristic hypersurface data, namely null hypersurface data with product topology.\ However, the proof does not make use of this topological restriction, so gauge invariance of $\Rtensor$ holds for general null hypersurface data.\ In particular, this means that we can compute $\Rtensor$ in any gauge, which gives a lot of flexibility to adjust the gauge to the problem at hand.